 Table of Contents

-Minnesota Medicaid’s Elderly Waiver pays for home and community-based services for people aged 65 years or older who require the level of medical care provided in a nursing home but choose to reside in the community.
+Minnesota Medicaid’s Elderly Waiver (EW) pays for home and community-based services for people aged 65 years or older who require the level of medical care provided in a nursing home, but choose to reside in the community.
+This includes those residing in adult foster care homes and assisted living residences.

-Under the Elderly Waiver, participants have the option of letting the state manage their care or they can self-direct their care through Consumer Directed Community Supports.
-Under the Medicaid Cash and Counseling model, participants are given the flexibility to hire their own personal care providers including family members.
+Under the Elderly Waiver, participants have the option of letting the state manage their care or they can self-direct their care through Consumer Directed Community v Supports.
+Under the Medicaid Cash and Counseling model, participants are given the flexibility to hire their own personal care providers, including family members.
 For example, the adult children of aging parents can be paid as caregivers.
-A fiscal intermediary is used to manage payroll services.
+Financial Management Services providers are used to manage payroll services.
+In some cases, spouses and legal guardians can be paid to provide care.

 Personal care is, by no means, the only service provided under this program.
 Other major benefits include assistance in making home modifications to better enable the participant to live independently and safely.
-Also, included is support for adult day care, which can enable primary caregivers to work during week days.
+Also included is support for adult day care, which can enable primary caregivers to work during the week.

-This waiver has eligibility criteria related to the age, finances and the health of the applicant.
-Applicants must be at least 65 years of age and have significant health challenges so that they require aid to complete their daily personal tasks.
+The EW has eligibility criteria related to the age, finances, and the health of the applicant.
+Applicants must be at least 65 years of age and have significant health challenges to the extent that they require aid to complete their daily personal tasks.
 This is equivalent to the level of care provided in nursing homes.

 Options for Persons Exceeding the Limits

-Persons over these financial limits can apply as 'Medically Needy,' when they are unable to afford the cost of care for themselves or their loved ones.
-The Minnesota Medically Needy Medicaid program allows individuals to become eligible once they've spent their income down to $792 per month.
+Persons over these financial limits can apply as 'Medically Needy' when they are unable to afford the cost of care for themselves or their loved ones.
+Often referred to as a “Spend-Down” program, the Minnesota Medically Needy Medicaid program allows individuals to become eligible once they've spent their income down to $804 per month.
 Medicaid program staff use a formula to deduct the applicant's unreimbursed medical and care expenses from their income to determine whether they qualify under the Medically Needy option.
-Couples can have up to $1070 after medical and care expense deductions from their monthly income.
+Couples can have up to $1,083 after medical and care expense deductions from their monthly income.

-Medicaid planning is another option for individuals who exceed the program's strict financial criteria.
-It is possible to re-allocate some of one's income and financial resources into Qualifying Income Trusts and non-countable assets, such as home equity.
-By doing so, one effectively lowers their finances to a Medicaid eligible level.
+While the Medically Needy pathway allows an option for spending down excess income, it unfortunately does not provide a means to spend down excess assets.
+However, Medicaid planning is another option for individuals who exceed the program's strict financial criteria.
+It is possible to re-allocate some of one's financial resources into a Medicaid compliant annuity.
+By doing so, one effectively lower their assets to a Medicaid eligible level.
 Persons wishing to take this approach should find assistance qualifying for Medicaid before submitting application paperwork.
 Learn more.

 Individuals are accessed upon enrollment and receive a customized plan of services.
 Waiver participants may receive any of the following benefits:

 While this program is available statewide across Minnesota, there may be participation caps and, therefore, waiting lists may exist.
-Currently, however, multiple sources within the state social services report that there are no waiting lists.
+However, at the time of this writing, it was confirmed that there is waiting lists.